EXCHANGE RULE BOOK

 - All executed exchanges are final and binding.

-Smart Valor AG employs a maker-taker fee model:
+Smart Valor employs a maker-taker fee model:

 Maker Fees: Applicable to orders adding liquidity (not immediately matched).